Kapamba Bushcamp: Our full report

-Before setting off on your early morning activity, a light breakfast is served on the main deck overlooking the river and watching the sunrise.
+Before setting off on your early morning activity, a light breakfast is served at sunrise on the main deck overlooking the river.
 Breakfast consists of cereal, toast, muffins and fruit, along with tea, coffee and fruit juice.
-Then set off on your early morning walk or game drive.

-A buffet lunch is served in the dining room at around 11.30, once you've had time to freshen up after your morning activity.
-You can expect a meat dish, a choice of salads and freshly baked bread.
-On our recent trip, we had chicken breasts, lamb kofta, lentil salad and beetroot salad, followed by fresh melon.
+A buffet lunch is served in the dining area at around 11.30am, once you've had time to freshen up after your morning activity.
+You can usually expect a meat dish, a choice of salads and freshly baked bread.
+On one of our visits, we had chicken breasts, lamb kofte, lentil salad and beetroot salad, followed by fresh melon.
 There was also a different variety of bread each day – our favourite was the rosemary bread.

-Before the afternoon activity everyone meets on the deck at around 15.30 for afternoon tea, accompanied by some delicious homemade cakes such as the apple crumble muffins we had on our last visit.
+Before the afternoon activity everyone meets on the deck at around 3.30pm for afternoon tea, accompanied by some delicious homemade cakes such as the apple crumble muffins we had on our last visit.